On Partial Differential Encodings of Boolean Functions: Introduction

 In a epoch-making book titled ``An Investigation of the Laws of Thought'', George Boole \cite{Bool54} laid the foundations for the Boolean algebra.
 This algebra serves as the first of two pillars of the computing revolution.
 Interestingly, George Boole also initiated the branch of mathematics known as invariant theory \cite{Wol08}.
 There is a recognition \cite{Garg19,Gro16,Aar16,Gro20} that a rich interplay relates these seemingly separate branches both pioneered by Boole.
 Invariant theory emphasizes consequences which stem from symmetries or lack thereof.
 The importance of symmetries in the analysis of Boolean functions was well known to pioneers of the field, such as Shannon, Pólya and Redfield \cite{Sha49,Pol40,Pol37,Red27}.
 We investigate in the present work, partial differential incarnations of Turing machines.
 Turing machines were introduced by Alan Turing \cite{Tur36} as a mathematical model of computation.
 Turing machines are the second pillar of the computing revolution.
-The use of differential operators in invariant theory is very old.
+The use of differential operators in invariant theory is also very old.
 Their origin can be traced back to the work of early pioneers of invariant theory.
 Most notably to the work of George Boole, Arthur Cayley and James Joseph Sylvester \cite{Cay45,Sylvester1852} who instigated the use of differential operators to construct invariants of group actions.
 The framework is also known as Cayley's \textgreek{W} process.
 In complexity theory, differential operators were investigated in the context of arithmetic complexity by Baur and Strassen \cite{BS83}.
 More recently, Cornelius Brand and Kevin Pratt \cite{br2020algorithmic} were able to match the runtime of the fastest known deterministic algorithm for detecting subgraphs of bounded path-width using a method of partial derivatives.
 We refer the reader to excellent recent surveys on partial differential methods in arithmetic complexity \cite{TCS2011,TCS-039}.
 The importance of investigating partial differential operators is reinforced by the central role they play in physics and machine learning.
-The present work formally ties, aspects of arithmetic circuit complexity to aspects of Boolean circuit complexity.
-Fortunately, recent depth reduction results \cite{10.1007/3-540-10856-4_79,4690941,10.1145/2535928,doi:10.1137/140957123,doi:10.1137/0208010} reduce investigations of arithmetic circuit lower bounds to investigations of depth 3 arithmetic circuits lower bounds.
-These results justify our emphasis on low depth arithmetic circuits.
-The present work therefore argues that strong depth 3 arithmetic circuits lower bounds yield Boolean circuit lower bounds.
-In particular we show that the De Morgan Boolean formula complexity upper-bounds an algebraic variants of the Kolomogorov complexity measure.
-We devise from this connection new non-trivial upper and lower bounds for the De Morgan Boolean formula complexity of some familiar Boolean functions.
+The present work formally ties, aspects of low depth arithmetic circuit complexity to Boolean De Morgan circuit complexity.
+Recent depth reduction results \cite{10.1007/3-540-10856-4_79,4690941,10.1145/2535928,doi:10.1137/140957123,doi:10.1137/0208010} motivate our focus on low depth arithmetic circuits.
+In the present work, we introduce partial differential encodings of Boolean functions and their relaxations.
+These encodings enable us to determine the fraction of optimal encodings.
+Our main result is a general method for deriving Chow-Rank bounds of polynomial from group actions.
+Our method is a discrete analog of representation theory methods which devise bound on the border rank from Lie group actions\cite{landsberg_2017,JGrochow2015}.
+We also introduce variants of partial differential encodings called partial differential programs.
+We show that such programs optimally describe important families of polynomials including determinants and permanents.
+Partial differential programs also enables to quantitively contrast these two families of polynomials.
+Finally we derive from polynomial constructions inspired by partial differential programs which exhibit an unconditional exponential separation between high order hypergraph isomorhism instances and their sub-isomorphism counterparts.